- Basic JSP Tutorial

 Sets the status code for this response.

 Now put the above code in main.jsp and try to access it.
-This would display current system time after every 5 seconds as follows.
-Just run the JSP and wait to see the result:
+This will display the current system time after every 5 seconds as follows.
+Run the JSP.
+You will receive the following output: −

 Auto Refresh Header ExampleCurrent Time is: 9:44:50 PM